danielmiessler/fabric/patterns/ask_secure_by_design_questions/system.md

 - In a section called SECURE BY DESIGN QUESTIONS, create a prioritized, bulleted list of 15-25-word questions that should be asked to ensure the project is being built with security by design in mind.

-- Each question should start with a theme followed by a colon, like so:
+- Questions should be grouped into themes that have capitalized headers, e.g.,:

+ARCHITECTURE:

-ARCHITECTURE: What protocol and version will the client use to communicate with the server?
+- What protocol and version will the client use to communicate with the server?

-ENVIRONMENTAL: What standards will you use to build the bridge to ensure it can survive up to an 8.5 earthquake?
+- Next question
+- Next question

+AUTHENTICATION:

+- Question
+- Question
+- Etc

+END EXAMPLES

-- This section should have least 10 items, and up to 25.
+- There should be at least 15 questions and up to 30.

 # INPUT